-The funds may, from time to time, purchase restricted or illiquid securities, including Rule 144A securities, when they present attractive investment opportunities that otherwise meet the funds' criteria for selection.
-Restricted securities include securities that cannot be sold to the public without registration under the Securities Act of 1933 or the availability of an exemption from registration, or that are "not readily marketable" because they are subject to other legal or contractual delays in or restrictions on resale.
+The fund may, from time to time, purchase restricted or illiquid securities when they present attractive investment opportunities that otherwise meet the fund's criteria for selection.
+Restricted securities include securities that cannot be sold to the public without registration under the Securities Act of 1933 or the availability of an exemption from registration (such as Rules 144 or 144A), or that are "not readily marketable" because they are subject to other legal or contractual delays in or restrictions on resale.
 Rule 144A securities are securities that are privately placed with and traded among qualified institutional investors rather than the general public.
 Although Rule 144A securities are considered "restricted securities," they are not necessarily illiquid.